aliyun/terraform-provider-alicloud/website/docs/r/network_acl.html.markdown

 ### `ingress_acl_entries`

 The ingress_acl_entries supports the following:

-* `description` - (Optional) Description of the inbound rule.The description must be 1 to 256 characters in length and cannot start with http:// or https.
+* `description` - (Optional) Description of the inbound rule.
+The description must be 1 to 256 characters in length and cannot start with http:// or https.
+* `entry_type` - (Optional, Available since v1.220.0) The route entry type.
+The value can be `custom`, indicating custom.
+* `ip_version` - (Optional, Available since v1.220.0) The IP protocol version of the route entry.
+Valid values: "IPV4" and "IPV6'.
-* `network_acl_entry_name` - (Optional) The name of the inbound rule entry.The name must be 1 to 128 characters in length and cannot start with http:// or https.
+* `network_acl_entry_name` - (Optional) The name of the inbound rule entry.
+The name must be 1 to 128 characters in length and cannot start with http:// or https.
 * `policy` - (Optional) Authorization policy.
 Value:
   - accept: Allow.
   - drop: Refused.
-* `port` - (Optional) The source port range of the inbound rule.When the Protocol type of the inbound rule is all, icmp, or gre, the port range is - 1/-1, indicating that the port is not restricted.When the Protocol type of the inbound rule is tcp or udp, the port range is 1 to 65535, and the format is 1/200 or 80/80, indicating port 1 to port 200 or port 80.
+* `port` - (Optional) The source port range of the inbound rule.
+When the Protocol type of the inbound rule is all, icmp, or gre, the port range is - 1/-1, indicating that the port is not restricted.
+When the Protocol type of the inbound rule is tcp or udp, the port range is 1 to 65535, and the format is 1/200 or 80/80, indicating port 1 to port 200 or port 80.
 * `protocol` - (Optional) The protocol type.
 Value:
   - icmp: Network Control Message Protocol.
   - gre: Generic Routing Encapsulation Protocol.